BUILDING THE NEXT CHAPTER OF THE CRANE MIGRATION RADAR

 From co-creation insights to concrete design

-The central aim of this hackathon was to translate insights from the co-creation session held on 21 November 2025 into tangible improvements for the Crane Migration Radar.
+The central aim of this hackathon was to translate insights from the user co-creation session held on 21 November 2025 into tangible improvements for the Crane Migration Radar.
 With spring migration approaching, the timing was perfect.
 The group focused on integrating different elements into the radar to improve communication with its target audience and to further develop it as a powerful tool for science communication.

 A strong emphasis was placed on user experience (UX), user interface (UI), and interaction design.
 The shared ambition was clear: to make the Crane Migration Radar accessible, engaging, and understandable for a non-expert audience, without losing scientific depth.